ajcross/tlsecho-bs/README.md

 # tlsecho

-Simple tls test server that returns (and logs) info about the connection: headers, protocols and a bit more
+Simple https test server that returns (and logs) info about the connection: headers, protocols and a bit more

+Supports http 1.0 to 3.0, tls up to 1.3 and regardless the name, it also supports non-tls http access

 ## Build